hirodnazari/archivist/README.md

 GUILD_ID=[ID of the server the bot is being operated on]
 ```

-The current primary feature of the bot is a Markov chain generation through scraping the entire server's messages.
+The current primary feature of the bot is a Markov chain message generator by  scraping the entire server's message history.
 This feature is provided largely by code from [wid-bot](https://github.com/ericpretzel/wid-bot).